jvalin17/Machine-Learning-algorithms/Regression Models/Readme.md

-###Problem Statement: Predict sex of a person given age,weight and height.
+###Problem Statement: Predict gender of a person given age,weight and height using visualization of regression models .

 ####Program Name:  ML_1(Training)
 Linear Regression